 Types of IT Security Audit

-There is more than one way to categorize an IT security audit.
+There is more than one way to categorize an information technology security audit.
 Generally, it’s been categorized on the basis of approach, methodology, etc. Some of the common categorizations are:

 - Black Box Audit: Here, the auditor only knows about the info that is publicly available regarding the organization that is to be audited.

 - White Box Audit: In this type of security audit, the auditor is provided with detailed info (i.e. source code, employee access, etc) regarding the organization that is to be audited.